ron-rs/ron/README.md

 While data structures with any of these attributes should generally roundtrip through RON, some restrictions apply [^serde-restrictions] and their textual representation may not always match your expectation:

 - flattened structs are only serialised as maps and deserialised from maps
-- struct names inside an internally (or adjacently) tagged or untagged enum, e.g. by enabling the `PrettyConfig::struct_types` setting, are not supported
+- struct names inside an internally (or adjacently) tagged or untagged enum or a `#[serde(flatten)]` struct or struct variant, e.g. by enabling the `PrettyConfig::struct_names` setting, are not supported
 - enabling the `#![enable(implicit_some)]` extension on a document with internally (or adjacently) tagged or untagged enums is not supported
 - untagged tuple / struct variants with no fields are not supported
 - untagged tuple variants with just one field (that are not newtype variants) are not supported when the `#![enable(unwrap_variant_newtypes)]` extension is enabled